EngineAwesome/policies/README.md

-# 37signals Policies, Terms, and Legal Stuff
+# Engine Awesome Policies, Terms, and Legal Stuff

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.

+This repository is for reference.
+Our policies are published at engineawesome.com

 * [Terms of Service](terms/index.md)
 * [Privacy policy](privacy/index.md)